shankar4/Functional-Genomics/README.md

 12. Still trying to navigate around the Unix tree.
 The "/" is the root - relabeled as 'shankardell' (my PC name) in the File Explorer.
 It is easy to get to it in an terminal window with cd / , but click on the Pc name to find this root in the File Explorer.
 Clicking on Home will lead to user directories.
 Re-study all the sub folders you see there.

 13. I will use this tutorial: https://web.stanford.edu/class/bios221/labs/biostrings/lab_1_biostrings.html to learn about biostrings.
+Uploaded the completed tutorial R file to Github (here).
+14. I will now use BioStrings for exercises in "Introduction to Computational Genomics" By Cristianini and Hahn.
+R files will be uploaded to the corresponding subdirectory at Github.